 - Presenilin 2 (PSEN2)

 However, some people who have early-onset Alzheimer's don't have mutations in these three genes.
-That suggests that this early-onset form of Alzheimer's disease is linked to other genetic mutations that haven't been identified yet.
+That suggests that some early-onset forms of Alzheimer's disease are linked to other genetic mutations or other factors that haven't been identified yet.

 Most experts don't recommend genetic testing for late-onset Alzheimer's.
 In some instances of early-onset Alzheimer's, however, genetic testing may be appropriate.

-Testing for the mutant genes that have been linked to early-onset Alzheimer's — APP, PSEN1 and PSEN2 — may provide more certain results and have implications for current and future therapeutic drug trials.
+Testing for the mutant genes that have been linked to early-onset Alzheimer's — APP, PSEN1 and PSEN2 — may provide more certain results if you're showing early symptoms or if you have a family history of early-onset disease.
+Genetic testing for early-onset Alzheimer's may also have implications for current and future therapeutic drug trials.

 Before being tested, it's important to weigh the emotional consequences of having that information.
 The results may affect your eligibility for certain forms of insurance, such as disability, long-term care and life insurance.